About us: Our story so far

 Narrow streets, tight corners and near misses made it an exciting spectacle.
 The final few laps were especially hard-fought but David Henshaw of A to B magazine (pictured in the middle) and Ken Ching from manufacturer eZee (to David’s right) took 1st and 3rd places riding a pair of Torq electric bikes we’d entered into the race, the fastest production electric bike of its day.

-2007- We discover Kalkhoff electric bikes, bring them to the UK
+2007- We discover Kalkhoff electric bikes and bring them to the UK

 We wanted to push things forward in our fourth year.
 We knew our bikes should be more reliable, better hill-climbers, safer, more comfortable, better-looking.
 We searched far and wide but it wasn’t until a visit to the IFMA bike show in Cologne that September that we found the answer.